dunghoangdacminh/lavamusic-discord/README.md

 # LAVA MUSIC

 > Made with the [**Lavalink**](https://github.com/freyacodes/Lavalink) Wrapper [Erela.js](https://erelajs-docs.netlify.app/docs/gettingstarted.html) **Note this Discord Bot Repository is the Same as for the Public Bot [Lava Music](https://lava.milrato.dev) if u want to support me, then please [invite](https://lava.milrato.dev) him!**
+> Slash commands are not working at the moment.

 ## Features:
 ✓ Auto resume